edinstance/dissertation/product/infrastructure/README.md

 ## Linting

 To lint the infrastructure code, intall [TFLint](https://github.com/terraform-linters/tflint) and then navigate to this directory and run this command ```tflint --recursive```.
 The config for TFLint is set up in the [.tflint.hcl](.tflint.hcl) file.

+## Security Scaning

+To run a security scan on the infrastructure code you can use [Trivy](https://trivy.dev).
+Once Trivy is installed navigate to this directory and run this command ```trivy config .```.